nickpoison/nickpoison.github.io/README.md

 ### Hello Ewe &#x1F411;

 We're back at trying to help You get past the gnarly stuff that comes with trying to use R for time series.
+The [Time Series Graphics](https://nickpoison.github.io/tsgraph) page is alive again.
 This is an update of the **R Issues Page** wherein it is written, on whatever they write it on up there:

 > There are a few items related to the analysis of time series with R that will have you scratching your head.
 The issues mentioned below are meant to help get you past the sticky points.